Infineon/mtb-example-psoc6-usb-hid-generic/README.md

+**This repository is deprecated.** Use the ModusToolbox&trade; example available here - https://github.com/Infineon/mtb-example-usb-device-hid-generic
 # PSoC&trade; 6 MCU: USB HID generic application

 This example demonstrates how to configure the USB block in a PSoC&trade; 6 MCU as a Human Interface Device (HID).
 The device enumerates as a generic HID device.